 - Ryanair steward fired after stealing passenger’s camera and listing it on eBay

 - Network Rail bosses opt for flying as it’s cheaper than using the train

 The giveaway is all in the name for Japan’s team Birdport from the University of Tokyo.
 Their idea concerns drones or unmanned aerial vehicles to assist in guiding birds away from airports to a safe habitat nearby.
 This would aim to significantly reduce bird strikes to aircraft and boost aircraft availability.
 The drones would use separation, alignment and cohesion to guide the flocks, and divert them to “Birdport” where decoys and birdsong are used to create a natural environment for the birds in the area.

 The UK’s team from City University, called Team Bolleboos, came up with the concept of a WEGO system.
 It picks up energy during taxiing and transmitter sections on the ground just below the aircraft in the tarmac and transfers electrical power inductively to a receiver placed between the nose-wheels.
 City’s team said this provides a sustainable energy source to power ground operations, reducing carbon emissions by half.

 A total of 518 teams representing 3,700 students across 104 countries entered the competition in 2014.
-The previous winners were students from the University of São Paulo in Brazil, who suggested the idea of a luggage loading and unloading system for airplane cargo compartments to reduce the workload of airport baggage handlers.
+The previous winners were students from the University of So Paulo in Brazil, who suggested the idea of a luggage loading and unloading system for airplane cargo compartments to reduce the workload of airport baggage handlers.